 Jo comes to the Roots to Thrive team with a nursing background in palliative, psychiatric, medical and minor-surgical patient care.
 Years of disrupted mental health inspired her to seek healing in a variety of alternative treatments.
 This lived experience informs her deeply compassionate approach and ability to create healing connection with others who struggle.
 Having been a participant in the first RTT-KAT group, she has found deep resonance with the principles, practices, and processes of Roots to Thrive.
 She is incredibly honoured and excited to pass the gifts forward.

-Todd is the Lead Counsellor & Island Health Liaison with the RTT-KAT team.
+Todd is the Lead Counsellor with the RTT-KAT team.
 He entered the field of mental health and substance use as a peer support worker in 1998.
 After completing his BA CYC at the University of Victoria in 2006, he began his work as a counsellor with Island Health.
 At this time, his learning was focused on Motivational Interviewing (MI) and Client Directed Outcome Informed Practice (CDOI).
 Todd quickly recognized the prevalence of the impacts of trauma on the people he served.
 The pursuit of learning how to understand and work with impacts of trauma led to graduate studies at UVIC.
 While completing an M.Ed. in Counseling Psychology, Todd focused Somatic Experiencing (SI).
 During his time as a counselor with Island Health, he worked to integrate experiential therapies, including pet therapy and Brazilian Jiu Jitsu.
 In 2015, Todd transitioned into a role as a Clinical Educator with Island Health Mental Health and Substance Use services (MHSU).
 This role focused on facilitating Trauma Informed Practice (TIP), Applied Suicide Intervention Skills Training (ASIST), and shifting Core Addictions Practice (CAP) to Responses to Substance Use.
-As of mid 2020, Todd’s primary role with Island Health is as a Change Management Consultant, with a focus on improving MHSU services through supporting staff health and wellness.
+As of mid 2020, Todd’s primary role with Island Health was as a Change Management Consultant, with a focus on improving MHSU services through supporting staff health and wellness.
 Joining the Roots to Thrive Team and experiencing RTT-KAT as a patient participant has inspired Todd to return to a clinical counselling role.

 Whole in her imperfections, Margaret was guided to the Roots to Thrive program during her struggle with deep burnout, compassion fatigue and spiritual depletion.
 In her roles as mother, Registered Nurse and Professor she has refined her skills as facilitator, humanist and space holder.
 Through her evolving healing journey she is reawakening her gifts, stepping into the co-creation of soul filling, heart filling connected spaces.
 Margaret acknowledges her wholeness and is fuelled by a deep desire to gently awaken the seeds of wholeness in others.